Sora (Kingdom Hearts): Design

-In response to rumors saying that Sora's story would end in Kingdom Hearts III, Nomura answered that Sora is the protagonist of the series and that his role will end once the series ends.
-For this game, Nomura was interested in giving Sora a new costume, but was worried about doing so because of the popularity of the character's Kingdom Hearts II outfit.
-In the end, he decided to create a new one as Kingdom Hearts III was a new numbered title.
-Nomura also revealed that Sora is the same proportions as in previous games; however, they "muted the volume on his hair—it's not as wild."
+For Kingdom Hearts III, Nomura was interested in giving Sora a new outfit, but was worried about doing so because of the popularity of the character's Kingdom Hearts II outfit.
+In the end, he decided to create a new one, as Kingdom Hearts III was a new numbered title.
+Nomura also revealed that Sora had the same proportions as in previous games; however, they "muted the volume on his hair—it's not as wild."
 Regarding updating Sora's look from his Kingdom Hearts II design, Nomura noted that the basis for the resulting design is a mix between Sora's costumes for Kingdom Hearts II and Dream Drop Distance, one that is "a lot more sleek and sporty" since "Sora does a lot more... acrobatic [and]... action-oriented movements".
 Sora's new skills in Kingdom Hearts III were inspired by those of Terra from Kingdom Hearts II Final Mix and Birth by Sleep in order to surprise gamers with new powers related to the Keyblade, with other skills that were influenced by Sora's and Riku's powers from Dream Drop Distance.
-For the Monsters Inc. world, Nomura considered giving Sora a monster costume similar to the one Boo wears in the movie, but Pixar gave the idea to actually change Sora into a monster.
-Sora's final stage in Kingdom Hearts III was left ambiguous though Nomura suggested it might be related to the Square Enix game The World Ends With You.
+For the Monsters Inc. world, Nomura considered giving Sora a monster costume similar to the one Boo wears in the film, but Pixar gave the idea to have Sora transform into a monster.
+Sora's final stage in Kingdom Hearts III was left ambiguous, though Nomura suggested that it might be related to the Square Enix game The World Ends with You.